-After completing The Pacific Crest Trail, I realized that hiking is something I really love.
+After completing The Pacific Crest Trail, I realised that hiking is something I really love.
 I mean REALLY love.
-So of course, I have started to look at for next hiking adventures.
-So these are my future hikes or at least a wishlist of the hikes I am researching.
+So of course, I have started to look for my next hiking adventures.
+So these are my future hikes abd a wishlist of the hikes I am researching.
 If there is a year after the hike, it means that I already have my mind set on that specific hike.

 Making these plans helps a little bit on my restlessness and living in a country without any really exciting places to hike (imo) it is a hard itch to scratch while I wait for my next hike.

 Padjelantaleden is a hiking trail in Lappland, in northern Sweden.

 It is about 140 km (87 mi) long and goes from Kvikkjokk northwards through Padjelanta National Park (in the Laponia park system) to Ritsem.

 The hike usually takes anywhere from 5–10 days depending on your hiking speed and how many breaks you need.

 Not having much elevation gain (at maximum 300m / 984 feet per day), it is suitable for beginners and even families that want to introduce the children to hiking, provided one has experience with outdoor camping, hiking and staying in remote areas.

 In 2019 I hiked Kungsleden (Kings way) which is a trail very close to Padjelanta 🙂 Kungsleden runs almost side by side to Padjelantaleden, so I kinda know what kind of views i will get – and they are awesome!